 Senior Editor & Director of Local Projects

 Sarah Childress works to develop and strengthen reporting across all FRONTLINE platforms, from its documentaries to interactives, digital stories and podcast series.
 She has contributed to multiple digital projects and award-winning documentaries, and in 2019 co-produced Flint's Deadly Water, a two-year investigation into the extent of a deadly Legionnaires’ disease outbreak during the Flint water crisis, and officials’ failure to stop it.
-The documentary was recognized by the Scripps Howard Awards with the Jack R. Howard Award for Broadcast – National/International Coverage.
+The documentary was recognized by the Scripps Howard Awards with the Jack R. Howard Award for Broadcast – National/International Coverage, and as a finalist for a 2019 Investigative Reporters and Editors Award.

 In 2019, she was also appointed to lead FRONTLINE's Local Journalism Initiative, which supports investigative reporting by local media outlets across the U.S.